SnehShukla1/Pixhawk-MAVLink-RPi-F450/README.md

 - UART device is available at `/dev/serial0`.
 - Add your user to the dialout group for serial device permissions:

-sudo usermod -aG dialout $USER
+'''sudo usermod -aG dialout $USER'''

 text